flaskbb/flaskbb/docs/plugins.rst

 Example Plugin
 --------------

-A really simple Plugin could look like this:
+A simple Plugin could look like this:

 .. sourcecode:: python